Dowsing: Fraudulent security devices

 In the late twentieth and early twenty-first centuries, a number of dowsing-like devices were marketed for modern police and military use, primarily as explosive detectors, such as the ADE 651, Sniffex, and the GT200.
 In consequence of these frauds, in 1999 the United States National Institute of Justice issued advice against buying equipment based on dowsing.
+Despite failing testing by the U.S. Navy, the U.S. Department of Defense bought eight Sniffex rods in 2007.
+In 2016, in the wake of the Baghdad Bombings, the Prime Minister of Iraq ordered police to cease use of ADE 651 detectors.

 Equipment

 The device used by a dowser is typically referred to as a dowsing or divining rod, even though it may not be rod-shaped.

 Dowsing twig

 George Casely uses a hazel twig to search for water on the land around his Devon farm, 1942.

 Traditionally, the most common method used is the dowsing twig, a forked (Y-shaped) branch from a tree or bush.
 Some dowsers prefer branches from particular trees, and some prefer the branches to be freshly cut.
 Hazel twigs in Europe and witch-hazel in the United States are traditionally commonly chosen, as are branches from willow or peach trees.
 The two ends on the forked side are held one in each hand with the third (the stem of the Y) pointing straight ahead.
 The dowser then walks slowly over the places where the target (for example, minerals or water) may be, and the dowsing rod is expected to dip, incline or twitch when a discovery is made.
 This method is sometimes known as "willow witching."
 Some dowsers would hang a golden ring on the edge of the dowsing rod, or split the tip to slide in a silver coin.